 The Circular Railway is a slow, commuter rail line circling Yangon, covering approximately 46 kilometers.
 It offers an unique, immersive glimpse into local life in and around the city.
 It functions more as a cultural experience than an efficient mode of transport for tourists.

-Allow plenty of time; a full loop takes around 3 hours.
+Allow plenty of time; a full loop takes about 3 hours.
 Go in the morning for cooler temperatures and to see active markets along the route.
 It offers a less hurried way of living.

 Foreigners generally not permitted to self-drive.
 International driving permits not recognized.
 Hire car with local driver is best.